FIFA 23: Reception

-FIFA 23 received "generally favorable" reviews, according to review aggregator Metacritic.
+FIFA 23 received "generally favorable" reviews, according to review aggregator website Metacritic.
 The Nintendo Switch version was widely panned, with critics deriding EA for not adding any significant improvements over previous versions of the game.
 Writing for GamesRadar+, Ben Wilson criticized the gameplay, citing the game's pay-to-win aspects, along with moments where "player control felt sabotaged"; though stated that the series bowed out on a high and expressed encouragement for EA Sports FC scheduled for next year.
-Game Informer praised the title, stating that it’s “flashy, fun to play and has a lot of modes”, but criticized its similarity to previous installments of the series.
+Game Informer praised the title, stating that it's “flashy, fun to play and has a lot of modes”, but criticized its similarity to previous installments of the series.

-IGN game reviewer gave it a 7/10 and said "FIFA 23’s slick and dramatic virtual football is fitting for the series’ last hurrah under its long-time name, but familiar frustrations abound, and it still greatly undervalues some of its most beloved modes."
+IGN rated the game a 7/10 and said "FIFA 23’s slick and dramatic virtual football is fitting for the series’ last hurrah under its long-time name, but familiar frustrations abound, and it still greatly undervalues some of its most beloved modes."

-It was nominated for the British Academy Games Award for Multiplayer at the 19th British Academy Games Awards.
+It was nominated for the British Academy Games Award for Multiplayer at the 19th British Academy Games Awards as well as for Sports Game of the Year and Online Game of the Year at the 26th Annual D.I.C.E.
+Awards.